laterpay/laterpay-wordpress-plugin/laterpay/README.txt

 The LaterPay WordPress plugin offers the following features:

 = Pricing =
-* Price types: The plugin allows you to set different price types for your blog posts:
+The plugin allows you to set different price types for your blog posts:

-  ** Global default price: This price is by default applied to all new and existing posts of the blog.
+* Global default price: This price is by default applied to all new and existing posts of the blog.
-  ** Category default price: This price is applied to all new and existing posts in a given category.
+* Category default price: This price is applied to all new and existing posts in a given category.
      If a category default price is set, it overwrites the global default price.
      E.g. setting a category default price of 0.00 Euro, while having set a global default price of 0.49 Euro, makes all posts in that category free.
-  ** Individual price: This price can be set for each post.
+* Individual price: This price can be set for each post.
      It overwrites both the category default price and the global default price for the respective article.
      E.g. setting an individual price of 0.19 Euro with a category default price of 0.10 Euro and a global default price of 0.00 Euro results in a price for that post of 0.19 Euro.

+You may also change the plugin's currency and use advanced pricing:

 * Default Currency: The plugin allows you to set the default currency for your blog.
   Changing the default currency will not change the prices you have set, but only the currency code that is displayed next to the price.